Nordstrom/kubelogin/README.md

-# Kubelogin
+# kubelogin

-Repo for the kubelogin Server and CLI
+Repo for kubelogin Server and CLI.

 # CLI

 ## Usage

 The intended usage of this CLI is to communicate with the kubelogin server to set the token field of the kubectl config file.
 The kubernetes API server will use this token for OIDC authentication.

-The CLI accepts two verbs:
+The CLI accepts two verbs: **`login`** and **`config`**
-**login** and **config**

 How to use these verbs: